 3. That approving the exception will not jeopardize public safety; approving the exception will be compatible with the neighborhood surrounding the parcel where the fence will be placed and will not be detrimental to the public welfare; and the proposed fence promotes or enhances good design, site relationships, and other aesthetic considerations.
-See the discussion under Section B (4).
+See the discussion under Section B (4) of the attached Planning Commission Staff memo.